plazareff/VideoPlayer/README.md

 Build steps for Linux or MacOS
-1. Download, build, and install ffmpeg from the experimantal branch I mentioned above
+1. Download, build, and install ffmpeg from the experimantal branch I mentioned above as well as SDL2
 2. Run qmake
 3. Run the make command
 4. Run the linuxdeployqt or macdeployqt command depending on your platform